 We no longer apply any percentage increase in fees for special circumstances or high value matters or cases, as a general rule.

-We reserve the right to do so exceptionally, but only where this is expressly agreed with the client at or before the commencement of our retainer, or subsequently.
+An exception is in the case of the administration of a deceased’s estate where Kite Griffin or its employees are involved as executors appointed by the deceased’s Will.
+Otherwise we reserve the right to do so exceptionally, but only where this is expressly agreed with the client at or before the commencement of our retainer, or subsequently.

 Sometimes known as "no win, no fee", the conditional fee arrangement is an option which we will only consider in certain limited circumstances.